Our Office Will Be Closed Monday, 26th January 2026

 depreciation deductions available to them.

-While most investors are aware of claims for expenses such as interest on their loans, council rates, property management fees, and repairs and maintenance costs, depreciation is a hidden factor often overlooked.
+While most investors are aware of claims for expenses such as interest on their loans, council rates, property management fees, and repairs and maintenance costs, depreciation is often an overlooked hidden factor.

 To help you better understand property depreciation, here are the answers to some of the most frequently asked questions.